-We are an independent, cross-party, leading not-for-profit think tank that was established in 2001.
+We are an independent, leading not-for-profit think tank that was established in 2001.
 Our work promotes neo-localist ideas through research, events and commentary, covering a range of local and national domestic policy issues.

 Find out more about our team here.